Ninnat/ninnat.github.io/_posts/2016-07-20-first-post.md

 	});
 </script>
 ```
 within `/_includes/javascript.html`.
-This code, created by [Benjamin Esham](https://esham.io/2014/07/mathjax-and-bigfoot), enables MathJax in the footnote.
-You also have the option to show or hide footnotes in the footer.
-I decide to show it for searchability.
+For searchability, I also choose to show footnotes in the footer.

+*3 Jan 2017*: [Benjamin Esham](https://esham.io/2014/07/mathjax-and-bigfoot) provides a code to enable MathJax in the footnotes.

 [^1]: Alan Jacobs, ["The Technology of a Better Footnote,"](http://www.theatlantic.com/technology/archive/2012/03/the-technology-of-a-better-footnote/254403/) *The Atlantic*, March 2012.